Welcome to the NHS Home Page!

 - How are my hours counted?

-When it comes to counting tutoring volunteering, first priority is always "Quarter tutoring hours".
+When it comes to counting tutoring and volunteering hours, first priority is always "Quarter tutoring hours".
 After these are completed, more tutoring hours are placed under "Semester Community Service".
-When it comes to non-tutoring volunteering hours, first priority (if it qualifies!) is the "Yearly NHS Sponsored Hour".
 Other volunteering hours are placed under "Semester Community Service".

 - When can I apply to join NHS?

 The application process takes place at the end of every year.
-Invitations will be sent out to every prospective freshman.
-Others can send in their application to Mr. Eklund or Ms. Ryan through email or dropping off paperwork in the main office.
+Students can send in their application to Mr. Eklund through email.
+Mr. Eklund will only accept applications digitally.

 - Can I turn my hours in late?